anjanakethineni/Class_project/README.md

 Could not upload data because the size of data files are big, file grater than 25MB.

 Note: The png files are the results.
+If ipynb notbooks are not loaded on github then please download them in raw format and save as ipynb notebook

 How to run: